turbot/pipes-sdk-go/docs/UpdateTenantSettingsRequest.md

 NewUpdateTenantSettingsRequestWithDefaults instantiates a new UpdateTenantSettingsRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCliSessionTimeout

+`func (o *UpdateTenantSettingsRequest) GetCliSessionTimeout() int32`

+GetCliSessionTimeout returns the CliSessionTimeout field if non-nil, zero value otherwise.

+### GetCliSessionTimeoutOk

+`func (o *UpdateTenantSettingsRequest) GetCliSessionTimeoutOk() (*int32, bool)`

+GetCliSessionTimeoutOk returns a tuple with the CliSessionTimeout field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCliSessionTimeout

+`func (o *UpdateTenantSettingsRequest) SetCliSessionTimeout(v int32)`

+SetCliSessionTimeout sets CliSessionTimeout field to given value.

+### HasCliSessionTimeout

+`func (o *UpdateTenantSettingsRequest) HasCliSessionTimeout() bool`

+HasCliSessionTimeout returns a boolean if a field has been set.

+### GetConsoleSessionTimeout

+`func (o *UpdateTenantSettingsRequest) GetConsoleSessionTimeout() int32`

+GetConsoleSessionTimeout returns the ConsoleSessionTimeout field if non-nil, zero value otherwise.

+### GetConsoleSessionTimeoutOk

+`func (o *UpdateTenantSettingsRequest) GetConsoleSessionTimeoutOk() (*int32, bool)`

+GetConsoleSessionTimeoutOk returns a tuple with the ConsoleSessionTimeout field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConsoleSessionTimeout

+`func (o *UpdateTenantSettingsRequest) SetConsoleSessionTimeout(v int32)`

+SetConsoleSessionTimeout sets ConsoleSessionTimeout field to given value.

+### HasConsoleSessionTimeout

+`func (o *UpdateTenantSettingsRequest) HasConsoleSessionTimeout() bool`

+HasConsoleSessionTimeout returns a boolean if a field has been set.

 ### GetLoginEmail